 The standard comments that “In the event of failure of any parts of the system, a competent person should be used to repair the fault.” - BS 5266-1, Section 12: Routine inspections and tests

-The BAFE SP203-4 Emergency Lighting Systems Scheme stipulates that providers Third Party Certificated to the Maintenance module must “demonstrate its competence to maintain the installed equipment and shall understand the Specified Requirements.”
+The BAFE SP203-4 Emergency Lighting Systems Scheme stipulates that organisations Third-Party Certificated to the Maintenance module must “demonstrate its competence to maintain the installed equipment and shall understand the Specified Requirements.”
 The SG1 Guidance adds the provider should be able to demonstrate “a comprehensive understanding of electrical and other safety issues relating to the maintenance of electrical systems [and] an ability to successfully interpret system design requirements provided by the System Designer and to be able to apply these when assessing a system’s ongoing suitability.”

 Every effort is made to ensure that the information provided is accurate and up to date.